SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 ##### 18/02/2016
 - Finished The Guide to Wireframing | The Design Pattern & Wireframe Libraries Guide
 - Finished The Guide to Wireframing | Fresh UI Design Patterns

+##### 19/02/2016
+- Finished The Guide to Wireframing | Design Principles for Wireframing
+- Finished The Guide to Wireframing